fleschutz/PowerShell/Docs/open-file-explorer.md

-## open-file-explorer.ps1 - Starts the File Explorer
+## open-file-explorer.ps1 - Launches the File Explorer

 This PowerShell script launches the File Explorer.